Complete simultaneous conjugacy invariants in Artin's braid groups: Reductions of some computational problems to the SCP

-In the original instantiations of the problems below, the group $G$ was Artin's braid group, but the protocols, problems and reductions apply in arbitrary groups.
-Throughout, we assume that each mentioned group is provided in terms of a finite generating set.
-For simplicity of notation, we assume that all generating sets have size $r$.
+In the original instantiations of the problems below, the group $G$ was Artin's braid group.
+The protocols, problems and reductions in this section apply in arbitrary finitely generated groups.
+We assume, for simplicity, that each mentioned group is provided in terms of a generating set of cardinality $r$.

-The security of the \emph{Braid Diffie--Hellman} protocol, introduced in~\cite{KL+00}, is based on the difficulty of the following problem.
+The security of the \emph{Braid Diffie--Hellman} protocol~\cite{KL+00}, is based on the difficulty of the following problem.